Ads Management

 Scenario: You need to launch the same campaign structure for 10 different cities.

 In Browser: Click "New Campaign" 10 times.
 Wait for loading.
 Input settings.
-(Time: 2 hours).
+Copy ads.
+Copy keywords.
+Adjust locations.
+Check budgets.
+Check negatives.
+Check assets.
+Time: often 2 hours or more.

 In Editor: